imi-bigpicture/opentile/README.md

 ***Ventana bif***
 Ventana bif-files store a single-file pyramidal tiled BigTIFF whose tiles overlap.
 The per-boundary overlaps and each scanned area's origin are parsed from the `EncodeInfo` XMP (serpentine-indexed), and multi-area slides are supported.
 Already-stitched (non-overlapping) Ventana tiff files are also read, as a plain tiled pyramid.

+***Argos avs***
+Argos avs-files (identified by TIFF tag 65000 holding `Argos.Scan.Metadata` XML) store a single-file pyramidal tiled BigTIFF with sparse JPEG tiles.
+Missing tiles (zero offset and byte count) are served as blank (white) tiles, as for Philips.
+The last two directories are the thumbnail (`Map`) and overview (`Macro`) images; Argos has no dedicated label image, so the label is cropped from the right side of the overview.
+Stacked (z-stack) files store the focal planes on the base series' Z axis, and each plane is exposed as a level image with its `focal_plane` set from the `MinZ`/`ZRange` metadata.

 ## Metadata

 File metadata can be accessed through the `metadata`-property of a tiler.
 Depending on file format and content, the following metadata is available: